This BLOG On How Do Mortgage Underwriters Analyze Borrowers Credit Reports During Mortgage Process Was UPDATED And PUBLISHED On June 3rd, 2020

 Check For Credit Limit Decrease On Credit Reports

-- This is important because it is call the credit utilization ratio and consists of the credit balance divided by the credit limit
+- This is important because it is called the credit utilization ratio and consists of the credit balance divided by the credit limit

 - The lower credit utilization ratio, the higher credit scores

-- So if there is a credit balance but the credit limit is being reported lower than the actual credit limit, credit utilization ratio will be higher, thus, hurting credit scores
+So if there is a credit balance but the credit limit is being reported lower than the actual credit limit, the credit utilization ratio will be higher, thus, hurting credit scores.

 Monitor That Derogatories Over 7 Years Old Are Removed From Credit Reports